-Ryu, ‘pen team on 2-hitter, Blue Jays beat depleted Braves
+Ryu, ‘pen team on 3-hitter, Blue Jays beat depleted Braves

-ATLANTA (AP) — Hyun-Jin Ryu combined with four relievers on a two-hitter and the Toronto Blue Jays beat the shorthanded Atlanta Braves 2-1 on Wednesday night.
+ATLANTA (AP) — Hyun-Jin Ryu combined with four relievers on a three-hitter and the Toronto Blue Jays beat the shorthanded Atlanta Braves 2-1 on Wednesday night.

 Ryu lasted only five innings but was dominant as he gave up only one hit, an infield single by Adam Duvall in the second.